mirko3000/MMM-xiaomi/README.md

 		            	devices : ['158d000171240d', '158d00026cddae']
 	            	}]</code>
 				<br><b>Default value:</b> <code>none</code>
-				At least one room has to be defined in order for this module to work properly.
+				<br>At least one room has to be defined in order for this module to work properly.
 			</td>
 		</tr>
 	</tbody>